This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How do omega-3 fatty acids work in our cells?

-So once we’ve eaten wild oily fish or taken a good quality supplement like Bare Biology’s Life & Soul clinical strength Omega 3 fish oil, how does our body use it at a cellular level?
+So once we’ve eaten wild oily fish or taken a good quality supplement like Bare Biology’s Life & Soul clinical strength omega-3 fish oil, how does our body use it at a cellular level?

 The omega-3 free fatty acids you eat are able to enter every cell in the human body.
 Here they not only work as a lubricant (hello, beautiful skin) they can also improve communication between cells.
 That’s because when there’s enough omega-3 in the cell membrane, the long, flexible structure (provided by those 20 carbon compounds) allows for a better flow of nutrients into the cell, while wastes are prevented from re-entering.
 The fatty acid DHA, in particular, is especially high in the cells that make up the retina and brain, which accounts for its great reputation for improving vision and cognitive performance.

-Life & Soul Pure Omega-3 Liquid £49.95
+Pure Omega-3 Liquid Fish Oil £49.95

-Action Heroes Pure Omega-3 Fish Oil Liquid £32.95
+Pure Omega-3 Fish Oil for Kids (Liquid) £32.95

 Why do we need omega-3 fatty acids?